astampoulis/makam-paper-funpearl/makamcode/12-related.md

 believe that one of the key characteristics of the Racket approach to language implementation is the ability to create towers of abstraction through programmatic manipulation of code.
 Makam is inspired by this approach to a large extent and our plan for future work follows similar lines.
-This is not demonstrated in the present work to a large extent, save for the use of `refl.assume_get`, which allows us to treat code (the local assumptions for a predicate) as reified data (a list of the assumptions that can be inspected).
+This is not demonstrated in the present work, save for the use of `refl.assume_get`, which allows us to treat code (the local assumptions for a predicate) as reified data (a list of the assumptions that can be inspected).
 Still, there are a lot of potential mutual learnings since the presence of first-class binding support in the form of higher-order abstract syntax, together with the built-in support for higher-order unification, makes the \lamprolog setting significantly different.

-The recent development of a method for developing **type systems as macros** by
+The recent development of a method for implementing **type systems as macros** by
 \citet{racket-type-systems-as-macros} is a great validation of the Racket approach and is especially relevant to our use case, as it has been used to encode type systems similar to ML.
 The integration that this methodology provides with the rest of the Racket ecosystem offers a number of advantages, as does the \rulename{Turnstile} DSL for writing typing rules close to the pen-and-paper versions.
-We do believe that the higher-order logic programming setting allows for more expressivity and genericity -- for example, we have used the same techniques to define not only typing rules but evaluation rules as well; also, it is not immediately clear to us whether examples such as our MetaML fragment or Hindley-Milner type inference would be as easy to implement in
+We do believe that the higher-order logic programming setting allows for more expressivity and genericity -- for example, we have used the same techniques to define not only typing rules but evaluation rules as well; also, examples such as our MetaML fragment or Hindley-Milner type inference would not be as easy to implement in
-\rulename{Turnstile}, since the latter lacks support for unification.
+\rulename{Turnstile}, since the latter presently lacks support for unification.
 We are exploring an approach similar to \rulename{Turnstile} to implement a higher-level surface language for writing typing rules using Makam itself.